 - Taxes increase government revenue.
 Government obtains tax from the tourists which can be used to invest in other projects in the country such as schools.

-- Increase the foreign exchange earnings of a country .
+- Increase the foreign exchange earnings of a country.
 This can help to stabilize the country’s currency.
-Can be used to import technology and machinery, invest in other industries.
+Can be used to import technology and machinery, and invest in other industries through foreign direct investment.

 - Creates employment for the local people.

-- May divert government attention from needy areas of the economy.
+- This may divert government attention from needy areas of the economy.
 Such as education and health.

 - Requires government expenditure on tourism: The government would have to spend a lot of money providing good roads etc.